kantega/storm-twitter-workshop/README.md

 ## STEP THREE ##
 ### Storm: Extracting hashtags
 Goal: Build a topology that extracts and prints the hashtags from Norwegian tweets.
 We do this by introducing a new bolt.
+Hint: Take a look at [FilterQuery](todo), however, note that the language feature is not yet implementet by Twitter4j.
+Still stuck?
+Take a look at [How to filter Twitter streams](todo) for examples.

 ## STEP FOUR ##
 ### Storm: Rank the 10 most popular hashtags